 In Kenya there is an estimated 300,000 blind people (0.7% of the population).
 Of the 300,000 people living with blindness in Kenya, approximately 43% are affected by cataracts, with an added annual incidence rate of more than 14,500 new cases annually.

-MAA and our local partner NGO have developed a project aimed at reducing the prevalence of blindness by treating preventable blindness in isolated and poverty stricken nomadic communities in arid and isolated parts of Kenya.
+MAA has developed a project aimed at reducing the prevalence of blindness by treating preventable blindness in isolated and poverty stricken nomadic communities in arid and isolated parts of Kenya.

 Through this project you can contribute directly to improving the quality of life of these individuals and to improving the overall economic, social and health conditions for them, their families and their communities.